p4535992/environment-interaction/README.md

 naturally in this module the various use cases will have to be foreseen...

-~~### IMPORTANT : There is a limitation for make this module the more generic possible the element i use for parsing the string request is `item.data.data.source`~~
-## Hot to use
+## Hot to it's work (basically but is much more complex)

-When an interaction is selected, the correponding item on the environment token's actor sheet is created on the character's actor sheet.
+When an interaction is selected, the corresponding item on the environment token's actor sheet is created on the character's actor sheet.
 After rolling the item to chat, the item is deleted from the character's actor sheet.
 In this way, the character's actor sheet is the same before and after the interaction.

 A similar method is used to handle attack and damage rolls.
 When attack/damage buttons are clicked, the weapon is temporarily created on the character's actor sheet and used for the attack/damage roll before being deleted.
 This allows the character's relevant game stats to be used for the roll.

-On the item sheet you can se a button "Environment Interaction note", click wil open a dialog where you can put a text, the text must respect
+Every environment i bind to a specific item configuration where you can set a collection of macro for make everything full customizable and system dependent.

+The scope of the module is to give a base for doing smart token usable from players even when gm is absent.

+## Standard macro integration
 ## [Item Macro](https://github.com/Kekilla0/Item-Macro) integration

 If an item on an environment token has a set Item Macro, after rolling the item to chat, the Item Macro will be executed.